-India is full of cities that tell their own unique stories, blending tradition with modern energy.
-While it’s hard to experience everything in one trip, some cities just stand out for their culture, history, and incredible food.
-In this post, I’m sharing my top picks: Kolkata, Mumbai, and Udaipur.
-Each of these cities has something special—whether it’s their iconic landmarks or unforgettable local dishes.
-I’ve put together the highlights from my travels, hoping they inspire you to explore these gems.
+There are many cities in India that tell their own unique stories by fusing tradition and modern energy.
+Even though it’s hard to see everything in a single trip, some cities just stand out for their incredible cuisine, history, and culture.
+In this post, I’ll share my top picks: Kolkata, Mumbai, and Udaipur.
+Each of these cities has something special to offer, whether it’s their renowned landmarks or their delectable regional cuisine.
+I hope this list of the highlights of my trip will inspire you to find these gems.

 1. Kolkata – The Cultural Capital